WSPR TV User Guide

 Band

 Specifies the frequency band for WSPR transmissions.
-There may be additional, band-unrelated options at the end of this menu, such as a link to this user guide.
+There may be additional, band-unrelated options at the start of this menu, such as a link to this user guide.

 Start Date